Have a torn meniscus? So what can you do? Should you do surgery? Try to let it heal or what?

-This sounds pretty good actually.
-I would look it up.
-It’s in your stomach originally the say, but is made in a lab.
+It’s a peptide that is in your stomach acid originally, but is made in a lab and has 15 amino acids.
 I read quite a few favorable stories about this and cartilage repair.

-- Ipamorelin is a growth hormone secretagogue.
+- Ipamorelin is a growth hormone secretagogue as well as CJC-1295.
 It stimulates your pituitary gland to secret more growth hormone which may help heal cartilage injuries.

 - Pentosan is not a peptide, but also sounds like it may help.
 I think studies show it’s beneficial for arthritis.

 Read Kareem Abdul jabeer regrew part of his meniscus that was mostly gone.
-Probably won’t mess with this one.
+I probably won’t mess with this one.
 Read it was pricey and has side effects.
-See the peptides above.